ealbiol/alliantum_careers/ReadMe/README.md

   Sendinblue is platform for email marketing service.

   This API key is needed to receive the contact details of the users that are interested in receiving new job offers to their emails.
-These users filled the form of the component ' NotifyMeButton '.
+These users filled the form of the component ' NotifyMeButton.js '.

   <img alt="Alliantum.es" src="notify.png" width="180" />